Mary-xl/MarysBlog/_posts/2019-10-06-Stereo-Reconstruction-of-Small-Plants.md

     - Point cloud processing
 ---

+_In 2014, I joined a research organization focusing on using computer vision technologies for plant phenotyping research.
+I worked as a research engineer focusing on developing software tools/ processing pipelines to process and analysis visual information to understand plant development._

 ## Introduction

 High throughput phenotyping platforms, when combined with 3D image analysis, enable researchers to inves-